apache/flink/docs/monitoring/metrics.md

 Parameters:

 - `port` - (optional) the port the Prometheus exporter listens on, defaults to [9249](https://github.com/prometheus/prometheus/wiki/Default-port-allocations).
+In order to be able to run several instances of the reporter on one host (e.g. when one TaskManager is colocated with the JobManager) it is advisable to use a port range like `9250-9260`.

 Example configuration: